 Using Mastodon without Mastodon

-2024 note: I never ended up using this (sshing into my site just to interact with people was a bit much) and ended up installing a Pleroma instance instead.
+2024 note: I never ended up using this (sshing into my site just to interact with people was a bit much) and ended up installing a Pleroma instance instead, later replaced with GoToSocial.
 Also, the toot I’m replying to in the example is on an instance that no longer exists.

 Yesterday I tried doing a thing that I was sure wouldn’t work, but in the end, much to my delight, it did!
 Tl;dr, I now seem to able to reply/otherwise react to stuff on the fediverse without actually creating an account on any of the instances of Mastodon etc. Honestly, I am amazed that this actually functions as intended.